drakery3d/fullbazel/README.md

 - Terms of Service, Privacy Policy, Legal Notice placeholders
 - Fix circular dependency warning when building prod bundles
 - Chrome log: Site cannot be installed: Page does not work offline.
 Starting in Chrome 93, the installability criteria is changing, and this site will not be installable.
 See https://goo.gle/improved-pwa-offline-detection for more information.
+- Consider renaming the project to "Fullbazel"
+- Keep user authenticated when server side rendering

 **Issues**